jodivaso/varrodetector/README.md

 ### Execution Options

 #### Option 1: Executable File (Recommended)
-1. Download the latest `VarroDetector` executable file from the [Releases](https://github.com/jodivaso/VarroDetector/releases) page, according to your platform.
+1. Download the [VarroDetector executable file for windows](https://unirioja-my.sharepoint.com/:u:/g/personal/jodivaso_unirioja_es/Eb0Jq31RbwpAjirbJkOjRVQBsu2onCeP1FL0neXk8dRHYw?e=EYUUie) (more platforms coming soon).
 2. Run the executable file

+*Note:* This file is self-contained, so the application takes a few seconds to start since the contents must be unzipped on the fly.

 #### Option 2: Run from Source
 1. Clone this repository